University of Cape Coast Hospital

 The University of Cape Coast Hospital is located on the campus of the University of Cape Coast.
 The hospital provides services to both the university and the communities surrounding the university.

-The hospital has several sections; the Out Patient Department (OPD), the Medical Laboratory, the Male and Female wards, and the Children's ward.
+The hospital has several sections: the outpatient clinic department (OPD), the medical laboratory, the male and female wards, and the children's ward.

 History

 The hospital started in 1962 as a clinic located close to the school's administration block.